KimHaAnhTran/Books-Read/README.md

 - The Big Sleep by Raymond Chandler
 - The Long Goodbye by Raymond Chandler
 - The Book of the New Sun by Gene Wolfe
+- Special Topics in Calamity Physics by Marisha Pessl

 ### Non-Fiction
 - Last Call: The Rise and Fall of Prohibition by Daniel Okrent